VirtusLab/scala-cli/website/docs/commands/publishing/publish.md

 A benefit of using `gpg` to sign artifacts over Bouncy Castle is: you can use keys from your GPG key ring, or from external devices that GPG may support.

-To enable signing with GPG, pass `--gpg-key *key_id*` on the command line.
-If needed, you can specify arguments meant to be passed to `gpg`, with `--gpg-option`, like
+To enable signing with GPG, pass `--gpg-key *key_id*` on the command line or specify it by `//>using publish.gpgKey "key_id"`.
+If needed, you can specify arguments meant to be passed to `gpg`, with `--gpg-option` or `//>using publish.gpgOptions "--opt1" "--opt2"`, like
 ```text
 --gpg-key 1234567890ABCDEF --gpg-option --foo --gpg-option --bar
 ```